SpiffInc/polyn/polyn_protocol/PROTOCOL.md

 ## Message Schema

-Each message MUST be associated with a JSON Schema that is a CloudEvent JSON Schema document with the `data` section replaced with the schema specific to the message.
+Each message MUST be associated with a JSON Schema.

 ### Polyn Specific Fields